v2krishna/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+#Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends
 # Kickstarting with Excel

 ## Overview of Project
+Getting

+### Purpose:
-### Purpose: Help Louise in taking better decisions when to start her kickstarter compaign for her play.
+Help Louise in taking better decisions when to start her kickstarter compaign for her play.

 ## Analysis and Challenges